 – Excerpts from “Healing a Desperate Heart”, Copyright 2016 Susan Bischak.
 All rights reserved.
 Used by permission.

-To order Healing a Desperate Heart, click the Buy Now button in the right hand column of this page.
+To order the original paperback of Healing a Desperate Heart, click the Buy Now button in the right hand column of this page.

 Copyright 2017 Natural Harmony LLC.
 All rights reserved.Follow Me